skip to content

 Undergraduate Project Students

-Mr Luke Mockler is an undergraduate project student within the group.
-He is currently a 4th year undergraduate and is specialising in Information and Computer Engineering.
-His research project is focussed on the electronics integration for in-vivo organic transistor biosensing.
-He is developing an interface that can analyse, display and record biosensing data from multiple organic transistors simultaneously.
+Mr Charles Cambridge is an undergraduate project student within the group.
+He is currently a 4th year undergraduate and is specialising in Electronics and Electrical Engineering.
+His research project is focussed on the synthesis, design and gas sensing characteristics of Graphene-WO3 sensors.

 Past Members